NajmehSaffar/power-bi-sales-dashboard/README.md

 ## Project Overview

 This project is a Power BI sales analysis dashboard created as part of my Power BI learning and practice.
-The goal of this project is to demonstrate the full Power BI workflow, including data preparation, data modeling, DAX measures, report design, and interactive business intelligence visualizations.
+The goal of this project is to demonstrate the full Power BI workflow, including data preparation, data modeling, DAX measures, report design, drill-down analysis, and interactive business intelligence visualizations.

 The dashboard provides a high-level overview of sales performance, target comparison, sales by continent, product-level sales details, DAX measure practice, and sales breakdown by country.